Muscle Shoals Rhythm Section: 1967 Aretha Franklin session

 In January 1967, Jerry Wexler brought Aretha Franklin, then in her mid-20s, to Muscle Shoals for her first session for Atlantic.
 During this first session with the Swampers for "I Never Loved a Man the Way I Love You", Franklin's husband at the time, Ted White, who had been cordial at first, became belligerent.
 White had secretly been sharing a bottle of vodka with the horn section during the session.
-White then demanded that Ken Laxton, the trumpet player who was white, be fired for making passes at Aretha.
+White then demanded that Ken Laxton, the trumpet player, be fired for making passes at Aretha.
 Hall and Wexler reluctantly agreed.
 About an hour later, White burst into the control room and demanded that the sax player be fired, saying, "He's flirting with my wife".
 The producers then fired the sax player.
 By this time everyone was exhausted and the rapidly-deteriorating session was terminated.

 An hour later, Rick Hall, who had begun drinking after the session ended, went to Aretha and Ted's hotel room at the Downtowner Hotel in Florence "to try to smooth things over", but a fist fight erupted between Hall and White, with Aretha joining in to try to get Hall out.
 Hall then screamed, cursed and pounded the door, arousing Wexler, whose room was nearby.
 Wexler was horrified.
 Hall went to the lobby, called Aretha's room, and told Ted he'd better get out of town.
 They left the following day.

 The only song that had been finished, "I Never Loved a Man (The Way I Love You)", went on to number one on Billboard's R&B Selling chart and number nine on the Billboard Hot 100, so Atlantic Records wanted the Swampers, but without Hall and without Muscle Shoals.
 The solution was to fly the Swampers to New York to record at Atlantic Studios.
 Less than a month later, The Swampers were in New York recording "Respect", Aretha's first hit that held the number one R&B spot for eight weeks and was number one on the pop charts for two weeks.
 Rolling Stone named it as the fifth-best song of all time.
-Some other songs they did were Do Right Woman, Do Right Man, Think, Share Your Love With Me, and Call Me.
+Some of the other songs for Aretha were Do Right Woman, Do Right Man, Think, Share Your Love With Me, and Call Me.